 Markaki was born in Heraklion, Crete, and studied History and Archaeology at the Faculty of Arts of the University of Athens (BA cum laude, specialisation: History of the Greek world under Venetian rule).
 She also acquired a BA in Piano Performance (cum laude) at the National Conservatory in Athens.
 A follow-up study of the history of Venetian Crete took place at the department of Modern Greek Language and Culture of the University of Amsterdam.
 Markaki's MA thesis concerned a quantitative analysis of the documents of a Cretan notary in the 16th -17th century, that have been published by prof. dr. Arnold van Gemert and prof. dr. Wim Bakker, both affiliated for many years to this department.
 A scholarship from the Greek Academy of Sciences offered Markaki the opportunity to work as a fellow at the Istituto Ellenico di Studi Bizantini e Postbizantini in Venice, Italy.
 In that period she conducted research on the notarial records of Candia (modern Heraklion) at the State Archives of Venice concerning issues of socioeconomic and cultural history.

-Since 1995 Markaki is working as a lecturer Language Acquisition and Modern Greek History at the Department of Modern Greek Language and Culture.
-Since September 2013 she is Program Director Modern Greek Studies in the same Department.
-Since september 2023 she is Assistant Professor Cultural Heritage and Language (research school Amsterdam School for Heritage, Memory and Material Culture (AHM).
+Since 1995 Markaki is working as a (Senior) Lecturer Language Acquisition and Modern Greek History at the Department of Modern Greek Language and Culture.
+Since September 2013 she is Program Director Modern Greek Studies in the same Department and member of the UvA Amsterdam Regional Transnational European Studies research school (ARTES).
+Since september 2023 she is Assistant Professor Cultural Heritage and Language and member of the UvA research school Amsterdam School for Heritage, Memory and Material Culture (AHM).
 Besides, she works freelance as official interpreter-translator Greek and as advisor in various educational and intercultural projects.

 Markaki's research interest concerns aspects of both the Greek language (in particular Modern Greek lexicography and translation) and the socio-economic and cultural history of Crete during the Venetian rule (1211-1669).